ShiyiWang25/Forward_Simulator_for_HIV_evolution/README.md

     - number of generations took to rebound
     - For one simulated viral rebound at generation 100 under synthetic drug class 'A' with tag 'Test': `Test_simu_A_g100_rebound.fa`

-  * The size of the simulated population over generation is recorded in _VL_tracking_file.csv_.
+  * The size of the simulated population over generations is recorded in _VL_tracking_file.csv_.

   * Other Metadata of this simulation is stored in _Metadata.csv_:
     - Basic R